 Besides exploring the Pacific Northwest, one thing that Jacob and I both absolutely love are books.
 Small, big, fiction, non-fiction — give us a book and we'll love you forever.
 Jacob's heart is taken by medieval stories and I love hiking and adventure books.
-I've narrowed down my giant reading list to bring you a few awesome books about the great outdoors.
-Some of them I've read, while others are still waiting for me to dive into.
+I've narrowed down my giant reading list to bring you a few awesome books about the great outdoors!

 by Cheryl Strayed